 The study cites specific examples of how adverse weather impacted businesses’ operations.
 For example, Midway Airlines lost five business days of operation in 2000 due to severe weather.
 Energy infrastructure company Kinder Morgan identified weather delays as a reason for increased capital expenditures on major projects in 2008.

 The researchers noted that larger businesses with operations spread across various geographic areas have higher weather exposure.
 Location also plays a role.
 For example, companies headquartered in the southeastern and central parts of the U.S. have higher weather exposure.
 The southeastern part of the U.S. experiences hurricane season from June to November.
 Parts of Texas, Oklahoma, Kansas and Nebraska—states located in the central part of the U.S.—are often referred to as “tornado alley.”

 Additionally, some businesses are more impacted by the weather than others.
-The researchers note that utility, energy and food production companies had higher weather exposure than businesses in the healthcare and financial services industries.
+The researchers note that utility, energy and food companies had higher weather exposure than healthcare and financial services businesses

 How Businesses Can Fight Climate Change

 The economic impact of climate change is great, but the opportunity still exists to turn the tide and prevent its worst effects.
 To illustrate the economic benefits of investing in climate change mitigation, a report from Deloitte found that meeting climate targets could grow the size of the world economy by $43 trillion by 2070.